Charlie-Astoria/Weather-Application-V2/README.md

 # Weather Buddy ☀️🌧️ (v2)

-Weather Buddy is a cute, interactive weather application built using **Expo + React Native**, with a small **MVVM-style** architecture and a React Native Web browser view.
+Weather Buddy is a interactive weather application built using **Expo + React Native**, with a small **MVVM-style** architecture and a React Native Web browser view.

 It uses the free **Open-Meteo** API (no key required) to show: